The Boy, the Mole, the Fox and the Horse: Animated adaptation

-In October 2022, it was announced that the book was being adapted as an animated short film, directed by Peter Baynton and Mackesy, story adapted by Jon Croker and Mackesy, co-produced by Cara Speller, J.J.
-Abrams and Hannah Minghella, and co-executive produced by Woody Harrelson, with Jude Coward Nicoll voicing the boy, Tom Hollander as the mole, Idris Elba as the fox, and Gabriel Byrne as the horse.
+In October 2022, it was announced that the book was being adapted as an animated short film, directed by Peter Baynton and Mackesy, story adapted by Jon Croker and Mackesy, co-produced by Cara Speller, J. J. Abrams, and Hannah Minghella.
+The film was co-executive produced by Woody Harrelson with Jude Coward Nicoll voicing the boy, Tom Hollander as the mole, Idris Elba as the fox, and Gabriel Byrne as the horse.
 Isobel Waller-Bridge composed the short's soundtrack.
-The short aired on BBC One and streamed on iPlayer on 24 December 2022, and premiered on Apple TV+ as an Apple Original Film on 25 December 2022 outside the United Kingdom.
+The short aired on BBC One and streamed on iPlayer on 24 December 2022.
+Additionally it premiered on Apple TV+ as an Apple Original Film on 25 December 2022 outside the United Kingdom.
+The film won the Best Animated Short Film Academy Award on 12 March 2023.

+In popular culture

+In 2022 the BBC made a documentary about Mackesy, the book, and the making of the film, titled "Charlie Mackesy: The Boy, the Mole, the Fox, the Horse and Me".
+It featured contributions from Bear Grylls, a childhood friend of Mackesy.